-If you have recently or are about to leave school with A-Levels, we require 240 UCAS points for 2016-17 entry and, under the new system, 96 UCAS points for 2017-18 entry (the equivalent of 3 Cs).
+If you have recently or are about to leave school with A-Levels, you will need 96 UCAS points.

 Mature applicants (over 21) will be considered on the basis of their previous academic achievements, work experience, or professional qualifications.
 Please contact UCM for further details.

+Fees

-Fees Information about fees can be found on the UCM website.3 Student Services are happy to provide guidance on financial matters to prospective students.
+Information about fees can be found on the UCM website.
+Student Services are happy to provide guidance on financial matters to prospective students.

 Most school-leavers will be eligible for a grant from the Isle of Man Government that will cover the cost of tuition fees.
 Grant-holders do not need to pay the student contribution that is required when studying at UK universities.

 Some students may also be eligible for a maintenance grant.

-Please visit the Isle of Man Government's Student Awards webpage4 for further information about the grants available.
-How to Apply For further information about the BA (Hons) History & Heritage, or to apply: Visit our website5 Email us: HEAdmin@iomcollege.ac.im Telephone us: 648365 Application forms can be downloaded from the programme webpage6 and should be submitted directly to the College.
-3 http://www.iomcollege.ac.im/about/student-services/fees-and-financial-support http://www.gov.im/student-grants 5 http://www.iomcollege.ac.im/course-finder/higher-education/ba-hons-history-and-heritage 6 http://www.iomcollege.ac.im/course-finder/higher-education/ba-hons-history-and-heritage
+Please visit the Isle of Man Government's Student Awards webpage for further information about the grants available.

+How to Apply

+For further information about the BA (Hons) History & Heritage, or to apply:

+Visit us online: www.ucm.ac.im

+Email us: HE@ucm.ac.im

+Telephone us: 648365

+Application forms can be downloaded from the programme webpage and should be submitted directly to UCM.